 Fremantle Sailing Club aims to provide a structured Academy program derived from international, national and Australian Sailing schemes.
 Programs run for beginners through to the elite levels.

-Participants are assisted to work through each levels by highly-skilled instructors and coaches.
+Participants are assisted to work through each level by skilled instructors and coaches delivering a dynamic curriculum ensuring an exemplary program of sailing development activities.
 Regular assessments are key to provide an individual progression path based on their personal achievements and ability.

 State, National and International Competition

 Youth Classes (Ages 15-23)

 Once a sailor is ready to transition out of their junior class, they have many different options to choose from for their youth sailing.

 It’s important to remember that this choice is not forever and moving between all the different types of boats is both normal and good for building a well-rounded knowledge of sailing.

 Many of these sailors proudly represent Fremantle Sailing Club at both National and International Competition.

 Sailors achieving high level placings at State and National events may be considered for selection by the W.A.
 Institute of Sport and Australian Sailing Youth and Pre-Emerging program.